ibm-cloud-docs/watsonxdata/analyze_optimizer.md

 The Query optimizer manager allows collecting, storing, and synchronizing table and column statistics for specified tables.
 These statistics provide essential insights into the data, including row counts, the number of distinct values, minimum and maximum values for each column, and overall data distribution.
 Only Hive and Iceberg catalogs are supported for the collection of statistics.

+The jobs described in this topic collect statistics and metadata and synchronize this information with the query optimizer, enabling more accurate and efficient query planning and execution.
+Only Hive and Iceberg catalogs are supported for the collection of statistics.

 ## Viewing Presto (C++) engines
 {: #qry-view}